omar-dahrawy/DFA-using-Java/README.md

 ## Description

 This program simulates a DFA using Java.
 The program takes as input a String representation of a DFA, followed by String inputs from the alphabet {0,1}.
 The program then returns either True if the String belongs to the language of the DFA, or False if it doesn't.
 The program can be edited to support more alphabets.
+To run the program, simply enter your DFA representation String in the main method.

 ## DFA String representation